 Long Distance Relationship Check-in Questions

 You and your significant other can check in on your relationship across a great distance by asking each other the following questions.
 Even though some of these questions are more sensitive than others, try to respond to them all.
-The goal is to not just skip one because it sounds difficult.
+The goal is not just to skip one because it sounds complicated.

-- What will we do this year to assist us to get closer to our goal?
+- What will we do this year to assist us in getting closer to our goal?

 - How can we cut costs on travel?